 To advance the growth and ideals of the Society throughout the United States of America.

 Who is eligible?

-Students who are in 10th-12th grade enrolled in a CTE pathway.
+Students who are in 12th grade and currently enrolled in a CTE program.

-- Students must maintain a 3.0 GPA or higher
+- Students must maintain a 3.0 Overall Unweighted GPA or higher

 - Exemplary behavior and attendance

 - Students will receive an invitation email from NTHS sponsor to complete the application process. *Reception to honor members will only occur once per school year, during the spring semester.